adonispuente/insights-dashboard/docs/console.redhat.com/app-sops/cloud-connector/App-insights-cloud-connector-mqtt-consumer-In-cloud-connector-prod-no-messages.rst

 This alert fires when the Cloud-Connector mqtt consumer has not received a message from the MQTT broker in over 30 minutes.

+This is due to an issue on the MQTT broker.

+Situation
+- client connection to the MQTT broker fails
+- client reconnects to the MQTT broker
+- client connection is handled by the same broker instance as the original connection
+- MQTT broker will determine that the original connection has been severed
+    - MQTT broker removes the client's subscriptions (this removes the subscriptions associated with the old and new connection)

+This results in no messages being delivered to the new connection, but the client (cloud-connector mqtt consumer) does not know that there is an issue.

 Access required
 ---------------